 Booking photo for Jaxon C. Harrop (Courtesy: Cache County Jail)

-Harrop participated in a virtual hearing in 1st District Court Monday afternoon, appearing by web conference with his public defender.
-He pleaded guilty to 10 counts of sexual exploitation of a minor, a second-degree felony.
+Harrop was sentenced during a virtual hearing in 1st District Court Monday afternoon, appearing by web conference.
+He previously pleaded guilty to 10 counts of sexual exploitation of a minor, a second-degree felony.

 In November 2020, Logan City police officers received a CyberTip that Harrop was exchanging child pornography through a social media app.
 The tip, forwarded from the Utah Attorney General’s Office, included multiple pictures and videos of kids ranging from newborns to 13-years-old.
 The material depicted the female babies and children in various stages of undress, being raped by adult men.

 The social media account was accessed at several Cache County locations.
-The IP addresses were tracked to Harrop’s home in Logan, along with a home in Smithfield, where a friend of Harrop lives.
+The IP addresses were tracked to Harrop’s home in Logan, along with a home in Smithfield, where a friend of Harrop lived.